-The academic activity at the Institute is regulated by the Academic Council with Director, IARI as its Chairman and the Dean as its Vice-chairman.
+The academic activity at the Institute is regulated by the Academic Council with Director, IARI and its Chairman and the Dean and its Vice-chairman.
 The Academic Council is the competent authority to amend the rules and procedures governing all aspects of post-graduate programmes.
-All correspondence regarding admission should be addressed to the Registrar, Post Graduate School, Indian Agricultural Research Institute, New Delhi- 110012.
+All correspondence regarding admission should be addressed to the Registrar, Post Graduate School, Indian Agricultural Research Institute, NewDelhi-110012.